The Gunny Sack

 Next, let the mixture come to a full rolling boil over medium heat without stirring and then remove from the heat.

 This step can also be done in the microwave if you prefer.
-See FAQs below.
+See the recipe tips below for details..

 peanut butter in saucepan with boiled sugar mixture